CricketBr/Crickets-Shorthand-Site/index.md

 ## [Cricket's Shorthand Course](cr-shorthand-course.md)

 A series of steps for learning shorthand, especially if you don't have a teacher to guide you.

+## Cricket's Shorthand Course Summary -- Not Started

+Because the first one, with all the reasons and references, is too long.

 ## [Orthic Consolidated Reference  -- In Progress](orth-cnsl-ref.md)